Please select your country of residence or delivery country.

 The UK and other countries outside the UK have differing data protection laws, some of which may provide lower levels of protection of privacy.

-It is sometimes necessary for us to share your personal data to countries outside the UK.
-In those cases we will comply with applicable UK laws designed to ensure the privacy of your personal data.
+It is sometimes necessary for us to share your personal data with countries outside the UK.
+In those cases, we will comply with applicable UK laws designed to ensure the privacy of your personal data.

 Under data protection laws, we can only transfer your personal data to a country outside the UK where: